openshift-labs/rhsummit18-cloudnative-guides/create-catalog.md

 Open the OpenShift [webconsole]({{OPENSHIFT_MASTER_URL}}/console/project/dev/browse/pipelines){:target="_blank"} and watch the pipeline build

 ![Git Server - Create Repo]({% image_path create-catalog-pipeline.png %}){:width="700px"}

+### Test on OpenShift

+TODO: Describe how to test on OpenShift

+|**NOTE:** The current version of the application does not make use of the PostgreSQL server.
+Instead it currently uses the H2 database.
+We will come back to that when we look at module `Externalize Configuration`

 ### Summary
 Congratulations, you have managed to create the first version of our microservices.
 Pad yourself on the back and reflect a bit on how easy it was to do this using this integrated development environment and how easy it was to deploy it to OpenShift.
 In the next module we will look at how to do a service-to-service call.